Industry Access

 | Driving Test | Any research area | Quick turnaround (1-2 weeks), 12 month access individual access, 20,000 coreh max. |

-| UKRI Grant Access | Any research area | Long turnaround (3-6 months), flexible access length and resources |
+| UKRI Grant/Fellowship Access | Any research area | Long turnaround (3-6 months), flexible access length and resources |

-| General Academic Access (via EIDF) | Any research area | Medium turnaround (2-4 weeks), flexible access length and resources |
+| General Academic Access (via EIDF) | Any research area | Fast turnaround (<1 week if requested with a purchase order), flexible access length and resources |

 Resource Units